sinan-ozel/tes-reader/README.md

 # The Elder Scrolls Files Reader
 A reader for The Elder Scrolls files.

+UPDATE: This is no longer in developer, use [https://github.com/sinan-ozel/elder-scrolls] instead

 ## Minimal Example - Print the Number of Books
 ```
 import os